Matt Gribble: University of Miami

 He attended the University of Miami, majoring in marketing, and swam for the Miami Hurricanes swimming and diving team under Head Coach Bill Diaz and former Dartmouth swimmer and Assistant Coach Charlie Hodgson between 1980 and 1984.
 While swimming for Miami, he won two NCAA titles, and set four school records including the school mark in the 100-meter butterfly that still stands today.
 One of his NCAA titles came in late March 1983 when he took first place in the 100-meter Butterfly at the NCAA Championships in Indianapolis.
-During his exceptional career at Miami, he held school records in the 100 and 200-meter freestyle, and in his signature stroke, the 100-meter and 200-meter butterfly.
+During his exceptional career at Miami, he held school records in the 100 and 200-yard freestyle, and in his signature stroke, the 100-yard and 200-yard butterfly.
 He was a three-time all American during his swimming career at U. of Miami.
 As a Senior at Miami in June 1983, Gribble trained for the Olympics with the Hurricanes Swim Club in the off-season taking two practices a day and averaging 50–55 miles a week.
 The Hurricane Swim Club met at the University of Miami Pool and had some of the same coaches as the University of Miami Swim team.

 On March 23, 1984, at the NCAA Championships in Cleveland, though defending champion, Gribble tied for second place with a 48.02 in the 100 fly and was upset by Pablo Morales who broke the standing NCAA record in the event with a 47.02.

 Though an exceedingly hard worker who had been training as an elite swimmer for around eight years prior to the Olympics, Gribble was described by his Hurricane Swim Club Coach Charlie Hodgson as occasionally missing one of his two daily workouts or missing an occasional interview.
 He was characterized by teammates as "totally laid back and always congratulating his competitors", and described as "a real shy guy" and not particularly talkative during meets.